spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    g. ``realization`` of class ``stochastic_scenario``.

 #.
-Finally, create the following objects to get results back from Spine Opt:
+Finally, create the following objects to get results back from Spine Opt
+   (again, all names in **lower-case**):

    a. ``my_report`` of class ``report``.

    b. ``unit_flow``, ``connection_flow``, and ``node_state`` of class ``output``.

+.. note:: To modify an object after you enter it, right click on it and select **Edit...* from the context menu.

 .. _Specifying object parameter values: